MansoorehMontazerin/Livelayer-Software/README.md

 # Livelayer-Software
-A Semi-Automatic Software for Segmentation of Layers and Objects in Optical Coherence Tomography Images
+A Semi-Automatic Software Program for Segmentation of Layers and Diabetic Macular Edema in Optical Coherence Tomography Images

 * Department of Electrical and Computer Engineering, Isfahan University of Technology.
 * MISP Research Center, Isfahan University of Medical Sciences.